paabloduraan/seat-search/README.md

 # Seat-Search

 ### What were your goals, and what did you accomplish over the weekend?
-Team Name: Slayathon
+Team Name: Slayathon <br />
 Goals: Minimize wasted time looking for a seat and increase community spirit and connection.
 We developed a website to track study space occupancy.

 ### Include the names of all your team members.
 For each, describe in a few words how they contributed to the project!
 Isabelle Bain: Worked on overall design with Figma, page of Building Specific Stats <br />
-Pablo Duran: Check-in page
+Pablo Duran: Check-in page <br />
-Emory Haines: Page connection and general stats page Georgia Power: Management, brainstorming, general debugging and research
+Emory Haines: Page connection and general stats page <br />
+Georgia Power: Management, brainstorming, general debugging and research

 ### Acknowledgements: If your project uses major pieces of code from other sources— external libraries, other hackers, and ChatGPT— please cite them here!
 We’d love to give credit where credit’s due.